Static Members

 Expected output:

-Pitfall Warning: If your static members involve copy or move semantics, be careful.
-The default copy constructor copies members one by one, but it does not copy static members — because static members do not belong to objects.
-If you expect to "replicate the entire class's state by copying an object," then your design is flawed.
-The value of a static member is unaffected by the creation, copying, or destruction of any single object (unless you explicitly modify it in a constructor or destructor).
+Pitfall Warning: If your static members involve copy or move semantics, be very careful.
+The default copy constructor copies member-by-member, but it will not copy static members—because static members do not belong to the object.
+If you expect to "copy the entire class's state by copying an object," the design is flawed.
+The value of a static member is unaffected by the creation, copying, or destruction of any single object (unless you explicitly modify it in the constructor/destructor).

 Try It Yourself